 - USA – 5 murders per 100,000

 These conditions, in addition to limited access to quality education and social services, are part of daily life for millions of children in the region.
-Each day, families facing these harsh conditions make the painful decision to leave their homes, communities and countries in search of safety and a more hopeful future.
+Each day, families facing these harsh conditions make the painful decision to leave their homes, communities and countries in search of a more hopeful future.

 What is the need?

-While those traveling with the caravan hope for safety in numbers, the perils of using irregular migration routes remain significant, especially for children.
+While those traveling with a caravan hope for safety in numbers, the perils of using irregular migration routes remain significant, especially for children.
 The journey is long, uncertain, and full of danger, including the risk of exploitation, violence and abuse.
 Migrating and displaced children are at risk of some of the worst forms of abuse, often falling victim to traffickers and other criminals.

 When, and if, these children reach their destination countries, they encounter new threats.
 Despite extraordinary and generous actions in many places and by many people and organizations, children and their families struggle to gain a foothold.

 UNICEF is there at every step of the way protecting children, and you can help

 This issue is much larger than the recent caravans, as evidenced by the more than 50,000 unaccompanied children who were apprehended at the Southwest U.S.-Mexico border in Fiscal Year 2018.
 And as long as there have been children in need, UNICEF has been there every step of the way protecting them in their home countries, in transit, at their destinations, and upon return.